edvinpontuslarsson/firebase-github-organizer/README.md

 Project is live at: https://gitedvinhub.firebaseapp.com

 To generate main.js in dist: <br>
-npx webpack
+npm run build

-$ firebase serve   # Start development server
+$ firebase serve   # starts development server, (you might have to use sudo)